-Teachings There are three teaching sessions each day: mid-morning, afternoon, and evening.
-Lama Surya Das will teach most of those sessions; about a third of the teachings will be from specially invited guest teachers and his senior students.
+Teaching- There are three teaching sessions each day: mid-morning, afternoon, and evening.
+Lama Surya Das will teach most of these sessions; about a third of the teachings will be from specially invited guest teachers and senior students.

 The rhythm of one of Lama Surya’s sessions generally involves chanting, silent meditation, his teaching, and an extended question and answer session.
 Lama Surya’s teaching methods are designed to transmit the essential insights of the Great Perfection tradition in a direct and accessible manner.
 He uses the question and answer sessions to tailor the discussion to the particular needs of the students in the room, and he encourages everyone to bring their questions so that others can share in the benefit of the dialogue.

-Meals At the Garrison Institute the food is very good.
-It is vegetarian.
+Meals- Vegetarian meals are offered at the Garrison Institute, and the food is very good.
 Since we eat in noble silence, you can really taste it, and enjoy it.
-Try not to eat too much.

 At Dzogchen Center retreats we keep “noble silence.”
+It is of utmost importance the this time honored tradition be honored and adhered to while on retreat.
 At the ground floor of all spiritual practice is mindfulness: a developing awareness of what is arising in the mind, and the actions of body and speech that are driven by those thoughts.
 To quiet the mind, to let it settle to its natural state, the words have to stop.
 We stop the verbal chatter of constant conversation so that we can reduce the mental chatter that distracts us from seeing the true nature of mind.